 Trish Johnson's observations (above) aren't just pertinent to closing the gender gap.
 If individuals from minority ethic groups, disabled people, and those from lower socio-economic backgrounds can’t see themselves represented in the engineering sector, how will they know this pathway is open to them?

 Dr Hilary Leevers believes that effective engagement with students from priority schools is critical; i.e. those schools with high proportions of students from demographics underrepresented in engineering.
-In showcasing modern engineering careers, it is hoped students will see this path as available to them.
-Consequently, pupils may be inspired to make subject choices that would enable them to become engineers.[14]
+It is hoped that, by showcasing modern engineering careers, students will see these professions as available to them.
+Consequently, pupils may be inspired to make subject choices that would enable them to become engineers.
+[14]

 In addition to this, Dr Leevers also stresses the importance of facilitating vocational routes, such as apprenticeships and T-levels.
-Vocational routes are vital to attracting talent that might otherwise have been put off by the expense of university.[15]
-Writing for the engineer, Dr Leevers suggests that:
+Vocational routes are vital for attracting talent that might otherwise be put off by the expense of university.
+[15] Writing for The Engineer, Dr Leevers suggests that:

 “Employers can help by creating and promoting apprenticeships, especially at entry-level where they have been in decline, and by being thoughtful in recruitment criteria to be as inclusive as possible.
 They might also offer support for those who would otherwise struggle to participate (e.g., covering travel expenses).”
 [16]